German firm sets aside millions for Brazil dam disaster costs | DW | 20.08.2019

 In an emailed statement, a spokesperson for TÜV Süd told DW the safety certificate “was a description of the condition of the dam at the time it was sent,” and that it was accompanied by a comprehensive report warning the mine operator not to drill, use heavy machinery or carry out detonations in the vicinity of the dam.

-Internal emails between TÜV Süd staff, extracts of which were published as part of a BBC investigation at the weekend, show employees discussing fears over the dam’s stability as they considered whether to grant its safety certificate.
+Internal emails between TÜV Süd staff, extracts of which were published as part of a BBC investigation last month, show employees discussing fears over the dam’s stability as they considered whether to grant its safety certificate.

 "We’re finishing the studies about liquefaction of the dam B1, but everything points that it won't pass," reads one email dated May 2018.
 Another message from November stated: "This dam has a liquefaction problem."